seud0nym/tch-gui-unhide/README.md

 Alternatively, you can download the release for your firmware version to your computer and then upload it up to your device using WinSCP or equivalent.
 Run the `tar -xzvf <filename>` command to extract the release files.

 #### Harden your root access
-It is recommended that you apply whatever hardening (such as the [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) script) and other configuration changes you want to make *before* executing the script, as features are enabled or disabled depending on the current configuration of the target device.
+It is recommended that you apply whatever hardening (such as the [`de-telstra`](https://github.com/seud0nym/tch-gui-unhide/tree/master/utilities#de-telstra) script) and other configuration changes you want to make *before* executing the script, as some features are enabled or disabled depending on the current configuration of the target device.

-### Third, optionally create customisation file (DJA0231 only)
+### Third, optionally create customisation files (FW versions 0468 and later only)
 - Create your *ipv4-DNS-Servers* and/or *ipv6-DNS-Servers* file in the same directory as the scripts, as specified above.

 ### Last, execute the script